jgrindall/udacity-fsjs-project3/README.md

 - The folder 'server' contains the nodejs app.

-- The folder ';ib' contains some types such as "Product" which are shared between the two
+- The folder 'lib' contains some types such as "Product" which are shared between the two

 - any api calls to the 'cart' are protected by a JWT.